How To Make A Traditional Christmas Wreath: A Step By Step Tutorial

 - Floral wire

-- Wire snippers
+- Wire cutters

 - Floral sticks (cut skewers work too)

-How to Make a Traditional Christmas Wreath
+Step-by-Step Guide to Making a Traditional Christmas Wreath

 - The photo above shows how to snip the ‘arms’ off, discarding the main branch.
 You will need to use approximately 25 large branches to complete a 14″ Christmas wreath.